compTAG/student-resources/README.md

 When working in a group, commit messages are very important.
 Your collaborators (and even your future self) will be very thankful for well crafted messages.
+Typically, the messages will start with a verb (with first letter capitalized) in the present tense and will finish the sentence "Pulling this commit will ..."
 For more on how to write good commit messages, see blogs from:

 - [Erlang project](https://github.com/erlang/otp/wiki/writing-good-commit-messages)